Brad Mills (pitcher): Toronto Blue Jays

-The Toronto Blue Jays had suffered a string of injuries to many of their pitchers from early 2009 onwards, leading to several promotions from within their minor-league system.
-On June 17, Mills' contract was purchased by the Blue Jays.
-On June 18, 2009, he made his major league debut by taking over Casey Janssen's scheduled start on the road against the 2008 World Series champion Philadelphia Phillies, giving up four earned runs in 3 2/3 innings.
+The Blue Jays had suffered a string of injuries to many of their pitchers from early 2009 onwards, leading to several promotions from within their minor-league system.
+On June 17, 2009, Mills' contract was purchased by the Blue Jays.
+The next day, he made his major league debut by taking over Casey Janssen's scheduled start on the road against the 2008 World Series champion Philadelphia Phillies, giving up four earned runs in 3 2/3 innings.

 Los Angeles Angels of Anaheim

 On December 3, 2011, he was traded to the Los Angeles Angels of Anaheim for catcher Jeff Mathis.
 He made his only appearance for the Angels on July 8 and earned his 3rd career win, pitching five scoreless innings, with no walks and six strikeouts, and three hits allowed.

 Texas Rangers

 On March 24, 2013, Mills was claimed off waivers by the Texas Rangers.
 Mills was assigned to the Rangers' Triple-A team, the Round Rock Express of the Pacific Coast League (PCL), after clearing waivers.